BUY TICKETS >

 • Enjoy a leisurely breakfast or a grab-and-go coffee at eateries and coffee houses around town.

 • Get your blood pumping with a morning walk.
-Choose an easy stroll along the Rio Grande Trail or go for something a little steeper on the Red Mountain
+Choose an easy stroll along the Rio Grande Trail or something steeper on the Red Mountain.

 Do This After:

 • If you’re soaking as a family, continue the bonding experience at the Glenwood Springs Escape Room.
-Every member of your crew can contribute to working out clues to escape from a locked room within the time limit.
+Every crew member can contribute to working out clues to escape from a locked room within the time limit.

-• Hit the comedy club with the kids later in the evening.
+• Later in the evening, take the kids to the comedy club.
 The Glenwood Vaudeville Revue is just the ticket for family-friendly laughs.

 Evening Soak.